-To complete the confrontation with seismic crustal thicknesses, we compare our results to those from receiver functions.
-We use the Antarctic Moho compilation given by An (Figure 4 and Table S1 from An et al., 2015), who selected a list of stations to evaluate the quality of Moho depth (more details and sources can be found in An et al., 2015).
-On Figure 8, we plot the differences between the crustal thickness from GOCE and the value derived from receiver functions.
-Roughly, we obtain the same discrepancies as those observed with the profiles on Figure 7.
-There is a disagreement near the Gamburtsev Subglacial Mountains region (GSM).
+To complete our work with seismic crustal thicknesses, we compare our results to those from receiver functions.
+We use the Antarctic Moho compilation given by An (Fig. 4 and Table S1 from An et al., 2015), who selected a list of stations to evaluate the quality of Moho depth (more details and sources can be found in An et al., 2015).
+In Fig. 8, we plot the differences between the crustal thickness from GOCE and the value derived from receiver functions.
+Roughly, we obtain the same discrepancies as those observed with the profiles in Fig. 7.
+There is a disagreement near the Gamburtsev Subglacial Mountains (GSMs) region.
 Seismic data show a thickening up to 60-65 km in this region, while gravity suggests a more regular crust with thicknesses under 50 km.

-Conversely, in West Antarctica seismic studies find 20 to 30 km-thick crust, which is thinner than our crust estimate from space gravity (Figure 8).
-Using receiver functions from POLENET, Chaput et al. (2013) explain that this thin crust probably results from compensating mantle low density, especially across MBL dome (Marie Byrd Land).
+Conversely, in West Antarctica seismic studies find 20 to 30 km thick crust, which is thinner than our crust estimate from space gravity (Fig. 8).
+Using receiver functions from POLENET, Chaput et al. (2013) explain that this thin crust probably results from compensating mantle low density, especially across the MBL (Marie Byrd Land) dome.
 During our computation at continental scale, we had to postulate the full crustal isostatic compensation of topography.
 In regions with mantle compensation or with density variations, our results will differ from the real crustal thickness.
-Specific studies have to be performed in regions where these effects are suspected, based on seismic data but also on airborne (Scheinert and al., 2016) or ground gravity data, the latter having a better resolution, appropriate for local studies.
+Specific studies have to be performed in regions where these effects are suspected based on seismic data but also on airborne (Scheinert et al., 2016) or ground gravity data, the latter having a better resolution appropriate for local studies.